 The Cheam landfill restoration project simultaneously improves Cheam community, environment, and economy.

-The Solution: A team of experts from Ayelstexw Consultants is working with Cheam Enterprises to implement a design plan that restores the landfill to a state which controls the water infiltration and prevents leachate.
+The Solution: A team of experts from Ayelstexw Consultants is working with Cheam Enterprises Inc. to implement a design plan that restores the landfill to a state which controls the water infiltration and prevents leachate.
 This involves accepting new non-hazardous fill material until the ground level reaches the appropriate slope and can be recapped.

 Benefits of the Project to the Cheam Community: Restoring the landfill to a controlled state protects the health of the community and creates jobs.
-The new cap will improve water infiltration control and the stringent fill acceptance process (screening, analysis, and confirmation of new material brought to the site) performed by Ayelstexw Consulting, Cheam First Nation’s qualified technical representative, ensures that all new material accepted will not affect the community.
+The new cap will improve water infiltration control and the stringent fill acceptance process (screening, analysis, and confirmation of new material brought to the site) performed by Ayelstexw Consulting, Cheam First Nation’s qualified technical representative, ensures that all new material accepted will not adversely affect the community.
 The work required to operate and monitor the site creates jobs for 4 band members.

 Environmental Benefits: The restoration plan is designed to improve the landfill conditions and protect the environment from the effects of water on the landfill.
-The fill acceptance process controls the material that is being added to the site and a program to monitor ground water and gaseous emissions is being performed by independent 3rd parties.
+The fill acceptance process controls the material that is being added to the site and a program to monitor ground water and gaseous emissions is being performed by independent third parties.

 Economic Benefits: The restoration plan has an additional benefit of generating significant revenue for Cheam and Cheam Enterprises Inc. (a 100% band owned Economic Development Company).
-The expectation is that Cheam and Cheam Enterprises will generate over $15 million in revenue in addition to the 4 jobs created for community members.
+The expectation is that Cheam and Cheam Enterprises Inc. will generate over $15 million in revenue in addition to the 4 jobs created for community members.
 Once the site is recapped it will be repurposed for future community owned development.

 The site accepts only the following material:

-■ Soil ■ Rock ■ Concrete ■ Crushed and/or Processed Rock products
+■ Crushed and/or Processed Rock products

-■ Metal ■ Wood ■ Plastic ■ glass
+■ Metal ■ Wood